 This post may contain affiliate links.
 Please read our disclosure policy.

-Kimchi Fried Rice is a popular Korean fried rice dish, made with kimchi (fermented cabbage), rice, and spicy, savory Korean flavors.
-This 20 minute recipe is my wife’s childhood favorite and one we make at home to this day!
+This 20 minute Kimchi Fried Rice recipe is my wife’s childhood favorite and one we make at home to this day!
 It comes together so quickly and is delicious on its own, topped with a fried egg, or alongside other Korean favorites.
-Keep reading for all of my key tips to making the best Kimchi Fried Rice in just 20 minutes!
+Keep reading for my key tips on making the best Kimchi Fried Rice at home!

 Table of Contents

 - kimchi – Kimchi is a fermented cabbage that is a staple in Korean cuisine.
-This is the key ingredient for Kimchi Fried Rice!
-It’s become extremely popular over the last few years – I’ve seen it sold in just about every grocery store.
-However, if possible, I recommend buying your kimchi from a Korean market.
+If possible, I recommend buying your kimchi from a Korean market.
 They will have the largest and best selection.

 - Traditionally, you should make Kimchi Fried Rice with “old” kimchi – aged kimchi is more fermented, which makes the kimchi softer, more sour, and there is more Kimchi “juice”.